Composite components

 Introduction

-Role and use cases
+Role and applications

-The main role of composite components is the multiple reuse of repetitive form areas on different pages.
+The main role of composite components is multiple reuse of repetitive form areas on different pages.
 Once created, a composite component can be embedded:

 Illustration 1.
 "Composite components" in the "Library" module